percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 : A new sender SHOULD send a packet containing the FullEKTField as soon as possible, always before or coincident with sending its initial SRTP packet.
-To accommodate packet loss, it is RECOMMENDED that three consecutive packets contain the Full EKT Field be transmitted.
+To accommodate packet loss, it is RECOMMENDED that three consecutive packets contain the FullEKTField be transmitted.

 Rekey:
-: By sending EKT over SRTP, the rekeying event shares fate with the SRTP packets protected with that new SRTP master key.
+: By sending EKT tag over SRTP, the rekeying event shares fate with the SRTP packets protected with that new SRTP master key.
 To accommodate packet loss, it is RECOMMENDED that three consecutive packets contain the FullEKTField be transmitted.